 It is also standard practice for the evaluator to observe the interaction of each parent with the child or children.
-This interaction can be observed either in the evaluator’s office, or in the parent’s home.
+This observation can take place in the evaluator’s office, or in a parent’s home.
 If the child or children are old enough, the evaluator will want to interview them as well.

 Reasons why the court might want a forensic in a custody case:

 2) To get more information in a difficult or close case.

 3) To make a record which is impervious on appeal.